google/leveldb/README.md

    clang-format -i --style=file <file>
    ```

+We are unlikely to accept contributions to the build configuration files, such
+as `CMakeLists.txt`.
+We are focused on maintaining a build configuration that
+allows us to test that the project works in a few supported configurations
+inside Google.
+We are not currently interested in supporting other requirements,
+such as different operating systems, compilers, or build systems.

 ## Submitting a Pull Request

 Before any pull request will be accepted the author must first sign a